TAG-repo/grantform-similarity/data/README.md

 ### task_2_and_3.csv

 Scripting that uses [Google's USE](https://research.google.com/pubs/archive/46808.pdf) to calculate pairwise similarity and SciPy's dendogram clustering (`fcluster1`) of pairwise similarity creates this data set.
 This is created by running `1.0-kpr-pairwise-and-cluster.ipynb`.
 It depends on `./data/interim` and `./data/processed` files.
+May take up to an hour to run.

 | left_context | right_context | value | group | the_cutoff |
 | --- | --- | --- | --- | --- |